SentineLabs/hotpatch-for-apache-log4j2/README.md

 ```
 -Djava.security.policy=/local/apollo/.../apollo-security.policy
 ```
-If you encounter this error, make sure you are using the latest version of the tool
+If you encounter this error, make sure you are using the latest version of the tool.

 **Important:** If you attempted to patch as the wrong user, you may need to delete `.attach_pid<pid>` files (found in `/tmp` and/or the CWD of the VM process) before trying again.
 These files need to have the right ownership for attach to succeed.